Cuban Flamenco Star Irene Rodríguez on Sacrifice, Her Pillow Program and What American Flamenco is Missing

 During more than 60 hours of classes the 25 dancers selected to participate in the school program will fine-tune their knowledge of flamenco and Spanish stylized dance, including use of the shawl, castanets and the Pericón; as well as the colorful Bata de Cola.
 Among the guest teachers are Carmen Ledesma and Carmela Greco.
 Participants will also receive percussion classes, lectures and attend my company’s performances.
 At the week’s end on Jacob Pillow’s outdoor stage, they will demonstrate the work they have done.

-Have you changed the estimate of North American flamenco companies that you expressed in this video?
+Have you changed the estimate of North American flamenco companies that you expressed in

 Certainly in the United States, there are excellent flamenco companies and individual dance and music artists.
 Without listing them all, I will cite Flamenco Vivo Carlota Santana, Noche Flamenca, A Palo Seco Flamenco, Gabriela Granados, Edwin Aparicio, the Encinitas Family, the National Flamenco Institute, the Yjastros Company, María Benítez, the singer Vicente Griego, the guitarist Cristian Puig or Sergio de Lope and his ensemble, all of whom I admire indisputably.